I am now, probably for the first time in my life, the person I have always wanted to

 agonize over those

+things for long.
 I would never trade my amazing friends, my wonderful life, my loving family for less gray hair or a flatter belly.
 As I've aged, I've become more kind to myself, and less critical of myself.

 I've become my own friend.
 I don't